 Backgrounder on Mixed Oxide Fuel

 With the end of the Cold War, the United States and the former Soviet Union began dismantling thousands of nuclear weapons.
-This dismantlement resulted in large quantities of surplus weapons-usable highly enriched uranium and plutonium.
-Proper safeguards and management are needed to address the concerns these excess materials raise regarding environmental, health, safety and safeguards issues.
+This work resulted in large amounts of excess weapons-usable uranium and plutonium.
+Proper controls are needed to ensure these materials are safeguarded and managed in a way that protects the environment, health and safety.

-European countries such as the United Kingdom, Germany, Belgium and France have been fabricating MOX fuel for many years.
-Commercial MOX-fueled light water reactors are used in France, the United Kingdom, Germany, Switzerland, and Belgium.
-In the U.S., MOX fuel was fabricated and used in several commercial reactors in the 1970's as part of a development program.
+MOX fuel has been fabricated for many years in Europe, and is currently produced in the United Kingdom and France.
+Commercial MOX-fueled light water reactors are used in France, the U.K., Germany, Switzerland and Belgium.
+In the U.S., MOX fuel was fabricated and used in several commercial reactors in the 1970s.

 MOX Fuel Fabrication Facility